-If you take part in the study, you will receive up to \$100 for your participation.
-The payment will be paid as follows: \$50 for screening and \$50 for the study end visit.
-The payment will be made either as a check or as a gift card at the end of each visit or at the end of the study depending on your study team's policy.
+If you take part in the study, you will receive up to \$350 for your participation.
+These payments will be paid as follows: \$50 for each completed visit (up to 7 visits).
+The payment will be made either as a check or as a gift card at the end of each study visit or at the end of the study depending on your study team's policy.